20 Essential Sales Skills

 1. Product Expertise

-Watch out for talking about features instead of benefits.
+Avoid talking about features instead of benefits.
 Nobody cares about your "proprietary algorithm" unless you explain how it saves them three hours every week.

 2. Prospecting